Mason Ramsey

-Mason Blake Ramsey (born November 16, 2006) is an American singer.
-In March 2018, after gaining Internet fame from a viral video of him yodeling "Lovesick Blues" by Hank Williams at a Walmart, Ramsey was signed to Big Loud.
+Mason Blake Ramsey (born November 16, 2006) is an American country music singer.
+In March 2018, after gaining Internet fame from a viral video of him yodeling "Lovesick Blues" by Hank Williams at a Walmart, Ramsey was signed to Big Loud and Atlantic.

 Early life

-Mason Blake Ramsey was born on November 16, 2006, in Golconda, Illinois.
+Mason Blake Ramsey was born in Oklahoma on November 16, 2006, and raised in Golconda, Illinois by his grandparents.
+He later described their home as a “time capsule,” without internet access but filled with classic records.